emmyintech/CodeQuizHW/README.md

 # CodeQuizHW

 This project is an online quiz with a timer and interactive moving through the questions.
-This porject uses HTML, CSS, & JavaScript.
+This project uses HTML, CSS, and JavaScript.
 The user has a time limit to complete the quiz in and they lose 10 seconds for each wrong answer.
 There is a total of 10 questions and the user has 150 seconds to take the quiz.
 The timer begins when the user clicks on the start button.